m-pilia-pr2/fx2048/README.md

 ====================
 The game is played as usual, with the arrow keys or swiping on the touchscreen (from ARM devices).
 If you want to let the computer play himself, select the "Need help?" checkbox, located in the main window.
-After selecting it, you cannot move the tiles anymore with arrow keys, but you can ask the computer to do an automatic move by pressing the "n" (next) key.
+After selecting it, you can move the tiles with arrow keys, but you can ask the computer to do an automatic move by pressing the "n" (next) key.
 If you select the "Auto move" checkbox, the game plays a move on a regular time interval, customizable through the choichebox on the main window, located under